 When first starting out, self-employed workers rarely make saving for retirement a priority.
 "You are instead focused on just surviving until the next day and are counting on growth over the medium term.
 However, it is critical to start saving as soon as possible!" declares David Decary at the outset.
 Even once your business is set up and you're well established, each year counts; and even small amounts set aside regularly can make all the difference.

-For example, $100 saved each month for 20 years at a conservative rate of 5% would amount to nearly $40,000 in savings.
-"And within 30 years, it would be worth $80,000.
+For example, $100 saved each month for 20 years at an annual rate of 5% would amount more than $40,000 in savings.
+"And within 30 years, it would be worth more than $80,000.
 You thus double your capital over a 10-year period!
 Whether the savings are large or small, it is important to invest your money as soon as possible using all the financial products available to you, such as RRSPs, TFSAs the Québec Pension Plan and stocks," he adds.

 What do you do if you have debt?

 When you go into business for yourself, it's not uncommon to take on new debt or carry past debt.
 Some may be tempted to repay this debt in full before starting to save.
 "This could hurt you in the long term," insists the financial management expert.
 You need to distinguish between good debt, such as a mortgage, which often comes with a low interest rate and a generous repayment term, and bad debt, which can have a fairly high interest rate.
 Advisor David Decary is all for "repaying toxic financial products first such as credit cards and personal lines of credit that charge high interest rates.
 They cost you more than what you would receive if you invested."
 As a rule of thumb, he suggests you first pay off financial products charging over 10%-12% in interest as quickly as possible and then make saving a priority.